Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Background results

 If the approximant $s_n$ in Eq.\ \eqref{eq:kernel_interpolant_generalized} is instead assumed to be represented as $s_n:= \sum_{j=1}^n \alpha_j k(\cdot, x_j)$ independently of the specific problem to be solved, the resulting method is usually referred as unsymmetric kernel collocation, or method of \textit{Kansa} (see \cite{Kansa1990a,Kansa1990b}).
 This approach has the advantage of requiring less regularity on the kernel and of being usually computationally more flexible, but the corresponding theoretical analysis is more subtle \cite{Hon2001,Schaback2007}.

-These ideas have been significantly extended by introducing a local approxi\-mation scheme known as RBF Finite Difference (RBF-FD) \cite{Tolstykh2003}, which is becoming the state of the art for the solution of PDEs by kernel collocation (see e.g. \cite{Fornberg2015}).
-The convergence of this method has been extensively studied only very recently \cite{Tominec2021}.
+These ideas have been significantly extended by introducing a local approxi\-mation scheme known as Radial Basis Function Finite Difference (RBF-FD) \cite{Tolstykh2003,Fornberg2015}, The convergence of this method has been extensively studied only very recently \cite{tominec2021least}.